-From the Co-Founders of multi-award winning MyMachine comes a book for community building and education stakeholders:
+From the Co-Founders of multi-award winning MyMachine comes a book for community building, industry and education stakeholders:

 What Is Your Dream Machine?

 Piet Grymonprez, Filip Meuris, Jan Despiegelaere

 Whether you’re a parent, an educator, or the head of an organisation that wants to hire talent, everybody has an interest in education.
 An inspection of education systems around the globe reveals an outdated two-hundred year old model which no longer serves.
 Schools operate within the narrow confines of an erroneous understanding of what intelligence and creativity really are.
 The result is a system which all too often fails to recognise and nourish emerging young talent.

 Around the world, new education models arise.
 MyMachine is one such leading example where it allows children to drive their own learning.
 MyMachine shines in its ability to unite and encourage collaboration among all levels in the educational system.

 Leading thinkers, along with experts in creativity and education express in this book just how those participating in the MyMachine methodology can change the education system for the better.